You can’t deny there’s something very special about tasting a wine from the year of your birth. Especially when you get to my age.

 On the upside, he adds, there are lots of markets driving value.
 And that is where Fonseca aims to continue playing, as the “Bentley” of Port (to quote wine critic James Suckling).

-One Response to “It Was A Very Good Year”
+One thought on “It Was A Very Good Year”